 Make your offer competitive

-In a seller’s market, there are strategies to make your offer more competitive.
-You may need to go above the asking price to compete with other offers, for example.
 Seldon strongly recommends getting a pre-approval letter that says you’ve been pre-approved for a home loan.

-“It’s going to set you up to make a strong offer because the seller wants to know the buyer can actually get a loan,” he says.
-“Realtors also want to know if their buyers can actually get financing.
+“It’s going to set you up to make a strong offer because the seller wants to know the buyer actually can get a loan,” he says.
+“Realtors also want to know if their buyers actually can get financing.
 And finally, it lets the realtor know your upper limit for purchasing a home.
 You can set your pre-approval dollar amount with your bank if you’ve determined the top amount you are comfortable with.”

 If your offer on a new home is contingent on the sale of your current home, that may put you at a disadvantage compared to buyers with noncontingent offers.
 There are options like a cash-out refinancing that may help you make a cash offer, which is desirable for the seller.
 To make your offer even more competitive, you may consider giving up some concessions, such as a home inspection contingency.
+Your realtor can help you with these types of concessions so that you put forth your strongest offer for purchase.

 Remember: While navigating the home buying journey takes time, putting in the proper planning will ensure you find a home that’s right for you and your financial plan.